Email Marketing for Small Business — How to Start Without Spamming Your Customers

 Existing Customers

-Go through your point-of-sale records, your invoices, your booking software — anywhere a customer email address might live.
-I once helped a small plumbing company pull together 340 past-customer emails just from two years of QuickBooks invoices.
-They had no idea that data was sitting there.
+Go through your point-of-sale records, old invoices, your booking software — anywhere a customer email might live.
+I once helped a small plumbing company dig through two years of QuickBooks invoices on a slow Wednesday afternoon and pulled together 340 past-customer emails.
+They had no idea that data was sitting there, organized and ready.
 Before you set up any fancy signup form, mine what you already have.

-When you add existing customers manually, a quick personal email or note telling them you’re starting a newsletter is good practice.
-Something like: “Hey, I’m going to start sending occasional updates about [your business].
-You’re on my list — let me know if you’d rather not be.”
+When you add existing customers manually, send a short personal note first.
+Something like: “Hey, I’m going to start sending occasional updates about what’s happening at [your business].
+You’re on my list — just let me know if you’d rather not be.”
 That’s it.
 Simple, respectful, human.
+People respond well to that.

 Business Card Contacts

-That stack of cards in your desk drawer.
-The contacts you met at the Chamber of Commerce lunch in March.
-These are warm leads who already know you.
-Add them — but again, a short personal note first if you haven’t talked in a while.
+That stack of cards in your desk drawer — yes, that one.
+The contacts from the Chamber of Commerce lunch in March that you haven’t followed up with.
+These are warm leads who already know your name.
+Add them.
+A short personal note first if it’s been a while, same as above.

 A Website Signup Form

-Every email platform worth using makes this easy.
-A simple box on your website’s homepage or footer — “Get monthly updates from [Business Name]” — will slowly and steadily add subscribers who actually want to hear from you.
-These are your best subscribers.
-They opted in voluntarily, which means they’re far more likely to open your emails and far less likely to hit the spam button.
+Every email platform worth using makes this embarrassingly easy.
+A simple box on your homepage or footer — “Get monthly updates from [Business Name]” — will slowly and steadily add subscribers who actually want to hear from you.
+These are your best subscribers, honestly.
+They opted in on their own, which means they’re far more likely to open your emails and far less likely to hit the spam button out of irritation.

 CAN-SPAM Basics

 You don’t need a law degree for this.
-Three things to remember: include your physical business address in every email (a P.O. box counts), include an unsubscribe link (your platform does this automatically), and honor unsubscribe requests within 10 business days.
-Every reputable email platform handles the technical side of this for you.
-Just don’t delete unsubscribes manually and forget to update your list.
+Three things: include your physical business address in every email — a P.O. box counts — include an unsubscribe link, and honor unsubscribe requests within 10 business days.
+Your email platform handles the technical side automatically.
+Just don’t manually delete unsubscribes and forget to update your list.
+That’s where people get into trouble.

 What to Send and How Often

-This is where most small business owners freeze up.
-They imagine they need to produce a polished publication every week and it feels impossible, so they do nothing.
+This is where most small business owners freeze completely.
+They picture themselves producing a polished publication every single week — professionally designed, carefully edited — and the whole thing feels impossible.
+So they do nothing.

 Monthly is enough.
 For most small businesses, one email per month is genuinely sufficient.
 More than that and you risk annoying people.
-Less than that and they forget why they signed up.
+Less than that and they forget why they signed up in the first place.

-A simple formula that works: 80% useful, 20% promotional.
-If every email you send is a sales pitch, people unsubscribe.
-If most of your emails give them something — a recipe, a tip, a heads up about something relevant — the occasional promotion lands much better.
+A simple formula that actually works: 80% useful, 20% promotional.
+If every email you send is a pitch, people unsubscribe.
+If most of your emails give them something real — a recipe, a tip, a heads up about something relevant to their life — the occasional promo lands much better.
+That’s what makes the 80/20 approach endearing to us small business types.
+It doesn’t feel like marketing.
+It just feels like staying in touch.

 Content Ideas by Business Type

-Restaurant or café: Seasonal menu additions, the story behind a new dish, a simple recipe from your kitchen, upcoming events or live music nights, a behind-the-scenes look at a supplier relationship.
+Restaurant or café: Seasonal menu additions, the story behind a new dish, a simple recipe from your kitchen — your actual kitchen, with the specific detail that makes it yours — upcoming events, a behind-the-scenes look at a supplier you love.
 The 20% promo: a monthly special or a loyalty offer for email subscribers only.

-Service business (plumber, electrician, landscaper, cleaner): Seasonal maintenance tips your customers can actually use — “3 things to check before winter hits your pipes” costs you nothing to write and is genuinely valuable.
-Before-and-after project photos with a short story.
-The 20% promo: a seasonal service reminder or a referral incentive.
+Service business (plumber, electrician, landscaper, cleaner): Seasonal maintenance tips your customers can genuinely use — “3 things to check before winter hits your pipes” costs nothing to write and people actually save it.
+Before-and-after project photos with a short story about what happened.
+The 20% promo: a seasonal service reminder or a referral incentive for existing customers.

-Retail (boutique, gift shop, bookstore): New arrivals with a short personal note on why you chose them, gift guides around holidays, local event tie-ins, staff picks.
+Retail (boutique, gift shop, bookstore): New arrivals with a personal note on why you chose them — your actual reason, not the marketing reason.
+Gift guides around holidays.
+Staff picks.
+Local event tie-ins.
 The 20% promo: early access to sales for email subscribers, new product launches.

-Frustrated by staring at a blank page, I eventually started keeping a running note on my phone called “email ideas” — any time a customer asked an interesting question or I noticed something worth sharing, I’d drop it there.
-By the time I sat down to write the month’s email, I had five options to choose from and the blank page problem mostly disappeared.
+Frustrated by staring at a blank document every month, I eventually started keeping a running note on my phone called “email ideas” — any time a customer asked an interesting question or I spotted something worth sharing, I dropped it there.
+A note from a Tuesday afternoon.
+A weird product question from a Saturday customer.
+By the time I sat down to write, I had five options waiting and the blank page problem mostly disappeared.

 Platform Choice — Keep It Simple

 There are dozens of email platforms.
 You need to pick one and start.
-Here’s the short version:
+Here’s the short version, because this decision does not deserve three weeks of your life.

 Mailchimp — Free Under 500 Contacts

-Mailchimp’s free tier handles up to 500 contacts and 1,000 emails per month.
-That covers most small businesses getting started.
-The interface is reasonably intuitive, the templates are solid without being over-designed, and the signup form integration is straightforward.
+Mailchimp’s free tier handles up to 500 contacts and 1,000 emails per month — which covers most small businesses just getting started.
+The interface is reasonably intuitive, the templates are solid without being over-designed, and the signup form integration takes about fifteen minutes to set up.
 It’s where I’d send almost any first-time email marketer.
+Start here unless you have a specific reason not to.

 Constant Contact — Best for Simplicity

-Constant Contact costs around $12/month for the entry-level plan and has been around since 1995 — long enough to have worked out most of the rough edges.
-It’s slightly less feature-rich than Mailchimp but it’s also easier to navigate if you’re not particularly tech-comfortable.
-Their customer support is noticeably better.
-Worth the monthly fee if you find Mailchimp’s interface confusing.
+Constant Contact runs about $12 a month for the entry-level plan and has apparently been around since 1995 — long enough to have worked out most of the rough edges.
+Slightly less feature-rich than Mailchimp but easier to navigate if tech tools generally frustrate you.
+Their customer support is noticeably better, which matters more than people expect.
+Worth the monthly fee if Mailchimp’s interface makes you want to close the laptop.

 Kit (formerly ConvertKit) — For Content Creators

-Don’t spend three weeks comparing platforms.
-Pick one of these three based on the description above and start.
+Pick one of these three based on the descriptions above and start this week.
 The platform is not the point.
 The list and the content are the point.

 Measuring Success — Two Numbers That Matter

 When you’re starting out, ignore most of the analytics dashboard.
-Email platforms love showing you graphs.
+Email platforms love showing you graphs — colorful, detailed, deeply satisfying to look at.
 Most of it is noise at this stage.
+Honestly.

 Watch two numbers.